paulcpederson/unignored/README.md

 ## Why

-While working on a project that automatically created GitHub releases, I wanted releases to have a one to one relationship with the files that will be npm installed.

-As it turns out, npm is actually very smart about which files are included and which are ignored by default.
-Not only that, but this is highly configurable with `.gitignore`, `.npmignore`, and the `files` key in `package.json`.
+NPM is very smart about which files are included and which are ignored by default.
+This is highly configurable with `.gitignore`, `.npmignore`, and the `files` key in `package.json`.
 Because these rules are slightly complex, it can be helpful to see what files *all consumers* of your module will have to download when they install it.

 ## About NPM Ignore